 Modular Design Methods for Photovoltaic Reverse Osmosis (PVRO) Systems

-Many water and energy systems are modular in nature.
-This modular characteristic provides many advantages including the ability to tailor energy and water systems for individiual locations based on the local conditions and demands.
-However, the modular nature of the systems means that there are many design choices that need to be made when configuring solutions for small communities.
-Often, these design choices are beyond the abilities of the community and design tools which can aid in the design can greatly improve access to technologies.
+Many water and energy systems are modular.
+Modular systems are advantageous because they be individually tailored based on local conditions and needs.
+However, modularity also means that there are many design choices that must be made when configuring solutions for small communities, and these design choices are often beyond the expertise of the community.
+Design tools which aid in modular design can greatly improve access to these technologies.

-One example of a modular system that has been studied by members of the WERL is photovoltaic reverse osmosis (PVRO).
-Designing a PVRO system is challenging due to the complex non-linear behavior of the system, the uncertainty in the energy source, and the enormous number of design choices that need to be made for even a small inventory.
+A modular water and energy system that has been studied by WERL is photovoltaic reverse osmosis (PVRO).
+Designing a PVRO system is challenging due to the complex non-linear behavior of the system, uncertainty in the energy source, and the enormous number of design choices that need to be made for even a small system.
 A designer with significant expertise is required to tailor a PVRO system for a given location, putting this technology out of reach of many communities.
-This research developed a modular design architecture to custom tailor PVRO systems from inventories of mass-produced modular components.
-To accommodate the large number of design choices, a hierarchical design method was developed, shown in Figure 1.
+WERL’s research developed a modular design architecture to tailor PVRO systems from inventories of mass-produced modular components.
+To accommodate the large number of design choices, a hierarchical design method was developed, shown in the flowchart.
 The method uses a series of filters to limit the design space based on engineering principles and calculations.
 The system is then configured from the reduced design space using optimization methods and detailed system models.
 The design method also accounts for uncertainty in factors which affect the system performance, such as the solar radiation and water demand.
 A set of detailed physics-based system models were developed to enable this process.
 A novel method of representing a PVRO system using a graph was developed to enable rapid evaluation of different system configurations.
 This modeling technique was validated using an experimental PVRO system which was designed and constructed as part of this research.

 Real-time Identification of PVRO Fouling Dynamics